shebuxin/shebuxin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 Welcome to my personal website!

-I am currently an Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/).
-I completed my Ph.D. studies in the Department of Electrical Engineering and Computer Science at [the University of Tennessee Knoxville](https://www.eecs.utk.edu), advised by [Dr. Fangxing(Fran) Li](http://web.eecs.utk.edu/~fli6/).
-I lead one PNNL LDRD Project under Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative.
+Buxin She is currently an Research Engineer in the [optimization and control group](https://www.pnnl.gov/electricity-infrastructure-buildings-division-groups) of [Pacific Northwest National Laboratory (PNNL)](https://www.pnnl.gov/).
+He was a guest editor of IET Renewable Power Generation (2023).
+He was an outstanding reviewer of IEEE Open Access Journal of Power and Energy (2020) and Journal of Modern Power Systems and Clean Energy (2022 and 2023).
+His research include:

-My research interests lie in control, optimization and machine learning for power systems, including microgrid control, IBR control, security-constrained economic dispatch, distribution system operation and plan, cybersecurity, and resilience.
-The employed theories include but are not limited to control theory, convex optimization, deep learning, and deep reinforcement learning.
+* Modeling, control, and stability analysis of inverter-based resources (IBRs)
+* Security-constrained operation and planning of power system
+* Application of AI in power systems
+* Resilience analysis of power systems

+He leads two PNNL LDRD projects, one focusing on resilience analysis of cyber-physical (power) system under [Resilience Through Data-Driven, Intelligently Designed Control (RD2C) Initiative](https://www.pnnl.gov/projects/rd2c-initiative) and one on stability characterization of power electronics-dominant power system under the [Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative](https://www.pnnl.gov/projects/e-comp).
+He also co-leads one project sponsored by the DOE Wind Energy Technologies Office (WETO).

-A funny thing about my 'unique' name: whatever you search my name in Chinese or English, it's all about me because my name is "unique" in the context of Chinese and English.
+A funny thing about his 'unique' name: whatever you search my name in Chinese or English, it's all about me because my name is "unique" in the context of Chinese and English.

 ---